Canadian Regulations for Travel Agencies in a Nutshell

 2. Apply for your license to sell travel through the Consumer Protection BC (Tele: 1-888-777-4393, $1,293 fee for travel agencies/wholesalers and $839 for branch offices).

-Here's a big whopping checklist of steps needed to get licensed in BC:
+Here's an extensive whopping checklist of steps needed to get licensed in BC:

-However, the process is going to be different for hosted advisors compared to independently-accredited advisors.
+However, the process will differ for hosted advisors compared to independently accredited advisors.
 Below is a bit more detail:

-2. Set up a business phone number (must be public, searchable, and clearly listed on your website, invoices, and other public documents.)
+2. Set up a business phone number (it must be public, searchable, and clearly listed on your website, invoices, and other public documents.)

 3. Fill out a branch location license form.

-4. [For home-based advisors only] Fill out this form if you want to operate your business from home.
+4. [For home-based advisors only] Fill out this form if you want to operate your business from home (regardless of whether or not you'll be receiving clients there).

 5. Get knowledgeable about lots and lots of rules and regulations.

-9 steps to get licensed as an independently-accredited advisor in British Columbia, Canada
+Nine steps to get licensed as an independently accredited advisor in British Columbia, Canada

-Fun for you, you get to fill out a lot more paperwork than your hosted peers!
-Here are the nine steps you need to get licensed as a "head office" in BC.
+It's fun for you; you get to fill out a lot more paperwork than your hosted peers!
+Here are the nine steps to get licensed as a "head office" in BC.

 1. Provide proof of registration or incorporation.
 (Go here to register your sole proprietorship or general partnership.)